 An infection on your toenails can be bothersome and embarrassing.
-Unfortunately, conventional treatments, which—various liquids, lacquers, or other topical or oral medicines—often take a long time to work, aren’t effective, and cost a pretty penny.
-In fact, it seems that even the most effective antifungal medicines have a cure rate of only around 30 percent.[1,2] But that’s no reason to get discouraged.
-There are home remedies for toenail fungus that work well, are cost-effective, and use all-natural ingredients.
+Unfortunately, conventional treatments, which—various liquids, lacquers, or other topical or oral medicines—often take a long time to work, are not always effective, and may cost a pretty penny.
+In fact, it seems that even the most effective antifungal medicines have a cure rate of only around 30 to 50 percent.[1,2] But that’s no reason to get discouraged.
+There are home remedies for toenail fungus that may help you.

 What Is Toenail Fungus?

 Nail infections are caused by an overgrowth of fungi, including yeasts and molds.
 It usually begins with something small, like a white or yellow spot under the nail.
 Gradually, this spreads deeper into the nail, causing discoloration, thickening, and crumbling of the nail.
 It may become painful as the infection worsens.
 The medical names for toenail fungus include onychomycosis and tinea unguium.